iain-mc/sqlchallenge/README.md

 # Challenge Overview/Objective
 The objective of this challenge is to build a website which can be used to A) demonstrate an SQL injection attack, B) demonstrate SQL injection attack mitigation techniques (for example, toggle on/off parameterised queries).
-Imagine web app being used as an educational tool.
+Imagine the website being used as an educational tool.

 The site can be developed using whatever technologies you wish.